dedupeio/dedupeio-web-api-docs/docs/Endpoints.rst

    Send one record to check for matches against a Dedupe.io project.

-   This endpoint is currently only available for completed (de-duplicated) projects with one uploaded file.
+   This endpoint is currently only available for completed (de-duplicated) projects.

    :query api_key: user API key
    :query project_id: identifier for project to match against